homebrew-hackers-club/vercel-college/courses/seo/chapter-22.md

 - How to preconnect to third-party scripts.
 - How Next.js optimizes web font loading by default.
 - How to optimize loading of any third-party scripts.

-### You've Completed Chapter 22

-Next Up

-23: Introducing Lighthouse

-Was this helpful?